 You Are Dumb, which is not a blog, posts new columns every weekday, except for a couple of days each month when it doesn't.
 It is also a Twitter feed, @youaredumb, with content in a similar vein but much shorter.
 My spinoff food site, Forkbastard, can be found easily enough by the clever.

-Memo to the Frey Guys: YOU ARE DUMB.
+Memo to NBC: YOU ARE DUMB.